gwenjo/MS3-asian-flavours/README.md

 color: #880e4f pink darken-4

 ## **Wireframes**

 ---
-For the user stories I used [Balsamiq](https://balsamiq.com/) to create a nice and simple layout for the desktop and mobile screen.
+For the user stories [Balsamiq](https://balsamiq.com/) was used to create a nice and simple layout for the desktop and mobile screen.

 Links to the wireframes can be found here: